Aravind-808/neural-network-from-scratch/README.md

 * Classifies articles into AI or human generated using sigmoid activation function and binary cross entropy
 ## Full-Adder Solver (fa_solver)
 * Solves Full adder using tanh activation function and mse.

+Check code for more details about how all this works.
+Can't put it all here, plus you can learn and execute at the same time :)

+Bye-bye!